SchweizerischeBundesbahnen/scion-workbench/docs/site/getting-started.md

       };
    ```

-   In the above code snippet, we create a layout with two parts, the main area and a part left to it.
-We align the `left` part to the left of the main area.
-We want it to take up 25% of the available space.
-Next, we add the `todos` view to the left part.
-Finally, we navigate the `todos` view to the `todos` component.
+   We add a new part `todos` to the layout and dock it to the left.
+We configure the part to have a label and an icon.
+By default, the workbench uses icons from the [Material icon font][link-material-icon-font].
+   We then navigate the part to display the `todos` component and open it.

-   For detailed explanations on defining the workbench layout, refer to [Defining the initial workbench layout][link-how-to-define-initial-workbench-layout].
+   For detailed explanations on defining the workbench layout, refer to [Defining the workbench layout][link-how-to-define-workbench-layout].

    Open a browser to http://localhost:4200.
-You should see the TODO list left to the main area.
+You should see the todo list left to the main area.
 </details>

 <details>
     <summary><strong>Create Todo Component</strong></summary>
     <br>

-In this step, we will create a component to open a TODO in a view in the main area.
+In this step, we will create a component to open a todo in a view in the main area.

 1. Create a new component using the Angular CLI.
     ```console